Thoughtrights/site-menu/README.md

 2. A novel 3D model of an Apple IIe turned into a data-driven navigation UI and simulated OS with lots of visual goodness and a slight Through the Looking Glass appeal.

 The code is STABLE and mainly considered to still be artistic; It's main purpose is to promote exploration and a feeling of discovery.
+Nobody alive exactly knows (or remembers) how to use one.
+That's kinda cool to have to knock around and achieve a sense of accomplishment.

 That discovery and experience may be entirely changed by simple changes to the `command-data.json` file.